awfixers-stuff/awbot/.devcontainer/.github/SUPPORT.md

 # Support for awbot

-Thank you for your interest in awbot, the all-in-one Discord bot for the All Things Linux Discord server.
+Thank you for your interest in awbot, the all-in-one Discord bot for the AJ's Basement Discord server.
 This guide will help you find the support you need to utilize awbot effectively.

 ## Table of Contents